-Today, the most important family background factor in access of young people to tertiary education in Norway today is father's education and then also father's occupation.
+The most important family background factor in access of young people to tertiary education in Norway today is father's education and then also father's occupation.
 On the contrary, mother's characteristics prove to be unimportant in this aspect.
 At the same time, the differences among the effects of all four factors are only marginally smaller than earlier.

 Over the last fifty years the weight of individual factors relatively strongly tilted in favour of father's characteristics-it was predominantly father's occupation in the 1950s and father's education during the next years up to the present that were the decisive factors in whether or not a child would attain tertiary education.
-Larger changes in effect of individual factors occurred during the 1970s and 1980s when both mother's education and mother's occupation were important.
+Certain changes in effect of individual factors occurred during the 1960s and 1970s when both mother's education and mother's occupation became more important.
 The effect of father's characteristics, however, prevailed even in this period.
 This situation did not change in the following decade and has remained the same also today.

-PL Poland
+Poland PL

 Tertiary education.
 In Poland it is possible to achieve tertiary education predominantly through the study at state educational institutions (nowadays approximately 70 % students)-mainly at universities (40 %) and higher technical institutions (about 25 %).
 Tertiary education is also provided by non-state educational institutions, which are attended by approximately 30 % students.
-In the data sets ESS-1, ESS-2 and ESS-3 for Poland tertiary education is defined by categories "First stage of tertiary" and "Tertiary completed".
+In Poland tertiary education is defined by categories First stage of tertiary and Tertiary completed in the ESS-1, ESS-2 and ESS-3 data and by categories Higher professional, University and Doctoral degree or higher degree/title in the ESS-4 data.
+The proportion of adults with tertiary gualifications in the Polish population confirms that Polish tertiary education has entered the mass stage.
+Participation in tertiary education and consequently also the proportion of graduates in the relevant age group is growing, nevertheless, it hovers still deep under the European average, the tertiary sector belongs to the smallest ones among the countries examined.